The Kashmir Conflict-

 further complicated the fabric of society.

-human history finally on the course towards a liberated society, that would be
+kinship are falling apart, giving way to the new value, norms and behavior.
+Human history is finally on the course toward a liberated society, that would be

 bottom-up.
-The concept of USK exactly the principle of bottom-up that is how we
+The concept of USK exactly the principle of bottom-up, which is how we

 understand society.
-The agricultural production by and large also transformed
+Agricultural production by and large also transformed

 itself, linking with Industrial production.
 Therefore the “Force of Economic